 When you go home you need to take special precautions around the house to make sure it is safe.
 You may need rails in your bathroom or to modify your sleeping arrangements, especially if they are up a lot of stairs.

 You are always at risk of infections especially with any dental work or other surgical procedures where germs (Bacteria) can get into the blood stream and find their way to your knee.
+Prior to any invasive dental work, you will need to take oral antibiotics the day before, day of and day after the dental work.

 If you ever have any unexplained pain, swelling or redness or if you feel generally poor, you should see your doctor as soon as possible.